Sanction Information

 • Details of the activity and any relevant information and/or images provided by the supplier

-• Confirmation of booking with NSW Rural Fire Service, NSW Fire & Rescue (if required)
+• Confirmation of booking with NSW Rural Fire Service, NSW Fire & Rescue (if application relates to a bonfire or naked flame)

-• Confirmation of booking with NSW Ambulance or qualified First Aid Provider for the event.
+• Confirmation of booking with a qualified First Aid Provider or NSW Ambulance for the event.

 • Copy of safety instructions or Safework NSW Codes of Practice or Guidelines as provided by the supplier